pat-coady/word2vec/index.md

 # Results

-I training the model on 3 Sherlock Holmes books (written by Sir Arthur Conan Doyle):
+I training the model using 3 Sherlock Holmes books (written by Sir Arthur Conan Doyle):

 * The Hound of the Baskervilles
 * The Sign of the Four